Hethersett: Hethersett Masjid and Islamic Community Center

-The Christian based Good News magazine has been in existence for over 150 years and is a monthly 32 page magazine which is financed through subscriptions and advertising.
-Good News also covers Great Melton and Little Melton.
-The e-magazine Hethersett Herald was founded in 2015 and is published at the end of each month as a free publication.
-Both magazines are available at wwww.hethersettherald.weebly.com.
+Serving Norwich and South Norfolk, the Hethersett Masjid and Community Center offers classes, a women's prayer area, and a Wudu area.

-War Memorial
+War memorial

-Hethersett War Memorial was built is a Portland stone cross in St. Remigius' Churchyard.
+Hethersett War Memorial is a Portland stone cross in St. Remigius' Churchyard.
 The memorial was completed in 1920 and was funded by public subscription, being opened by Canon Pelham.
 The memorial lists the following names for the First World War: